matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 not work so well.

 There are some good papers from Sun, I think, that are critical of transparent distribution.

+[Time 2:18:01]

 I happen to be sympathetic with those papers.
-But I think for the problem domain they were in, they valued the transparent distribution more than the others.
+But I think for the problem domain they [i.e. Erlang language designers] were in, they valued the transparent distribution more than the others.

 The other thing about having transparent distribution is that all of your failure modes are failure modes of distributed systems, which are